Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/4_FrontEnd/Angular8.md

 - Provide Full Development Support

 # What are the differences between promises and observables in Angular 8?
 - Promises can deal with a single asynchronous event at a time.
 - The observables can handle a sequence of asynchronous events over a period of time.
 - Promises are always asynchronous.
-Observables are both synchronous as well as asynchronous.
+Observables are both synchronous and asynchronous.
 - Promises are not lazy.
 They can execute immediately after creation.
 - Observables are very lazy.
 They can't be executed until you subscribe to them using the `subscribe()` method.